Updated: Jan 14

 Use your pesto as a flavourful pasta sauce, or top chicken breast, fish or tofu with a layer of pesto before baking or grilling.
 Pesto can also be used to make simple 3-ingredient meatballs, check out the recipe here.
 Fresh Pesto will last 3-4 days in the fridge, but if you make extra you can freeze it for later.

-2. Use on roasted veggies:
+2. Use leftover fresh herbs on roasted veggies:

 Roasted vegetables are one of my favourite ways to eat veggies.
-Simply toss cut vegetables with oil, herbs, and spices, and bake them on a sheet pan until softened.
+Simply toss cut vegetables with oil, fresh herbs, and spices, and bake them on a sheet pan until softened.
 I encourage you to experiment with different combinations of vegetables and herbs that you have in your fridge but to get you started, here are a few of my favourite combinations:

 Garden carrots or diced potatoes + dill